Yolene's landscape paintings will be on exhibit at the Wilmer Jennings Gallery @ Kenkeleba in NY as part of a 3-person show from 3/29/23 to 5/6/23

-Yolene's work is included in the New York Society of Women Artist's exhibition "Evolution/Revolution" at the Galeria Taller Boriccua in Manhattan from 5/20/22 to 9/16/22
+Yolene's work is included in the New York Society of Women Artist's exhibition "60 Together 100 Strong at the Queens College Art Center from 3/1/23 to 5/1/23

 Two of Yolène's prints have been added to the Smithsonian's Graphic Arts collection at the National Museum of American History: Toussaint Louverture and Buste d'une vieille dame.